chris-short/devopsish.com/content/post/100/index.md

 [Ingress Controller and Kubernetes Using Minikube — a Tiny Demonstration](https://medium.com/@schogini/ingress-controller-and-kubernetes-using-minikube-a-tiny-demonstration-63c2a73e2803)

-[Infrastructure as Code, Part Two: A Closer Look at Terraform](https://crate.io/a/infrastructure-as-code-part-two-a-closer-look-at-terraform/): "Let’s focus on Hashicorp’s Terraform, a fantastic and versatile tool for orchestration written in Go and used by us at Crate.io for managing our infrastructure."
+[Infrastructure as Code, Part Two: A Closer Look at Terraform](https://crate.io/a/infrastructure-as-code-part-two-a-closer-look-at-terraform/): "Let's focus on Hashicorp's Terraform, a fantastic and versatile tool for orchestration written in Go and used by us at Crate.io for managing our infrastructure."

 [Vespene](https://vespene.io/): Re-imagined continuous integration, deployment, and self-service IT automation.